hongkunyoo/jupyterflow/docs/get-started.md

 EOF
 ```

 Then, bind Role with your service account.
-For example, binding `default` service account in `jupyterflow` namespace.
+For example, bind `default` service account with worflow role in `jupyterflow` namespace.

 ```bash
 kubectl create rolebinding workflow-rb \